 Ireland, too.
 UK's The Guardian reported in 2012, "Google and other multinationals say that the Irish weather is now one of the main attractions for global computer and online corporations setting up data centres in the Republic.
 The Silicon Valley firm has just established a $75m (£46.2m) data processing centre alongside its European headquarters in Dublin…Amazon also operates a cloud computing centre in the Irish capital…A year before Google's investment, Microsoft put an additional $130m into its data processing centre, having already invested $500m…UK-owned Telecity invested €100m (£81.3m) in August 2011 in a data processing centre at three locations in Dublin."
 The Guardian quotes Forrester Research - "Make sure you consider Dublin, it is becoming an ever-more popular alternative to London for the more abundant power, less expensive real estate, and climate suited for free cooling." - and a Telecity manager - "The cooling element of these IT facilities is one of the reasons why Ireland is a popular choice for data centres."

 The United States' Columbia River Valley became a popular location for mega data centers due to its inexpensive and low-carbon hydroelectricity, its climate for 'free air' cooling, and its fiber optic infrastructure.
-Google, Microsoft, Yahoo, Amazon, Ask, Intuit, and even the National Security Agency have facilities there.
+Google, Microsoft, Yahoo, Amazon, Ask, Intuit, and even the National Security Agency (NSA) have facilities there.
 One criticism of this location is that while massive hydroelectric projects like these do yield energy with a low carbon footprint, other environmental impacts make the energy arguably not so 'green'.
 Another is that these companies are benefiting from large energy consumption subsidized by taxpayers at prices well below the US average.

 Other US regions are touting their advantages.
-The Wall Street Journal reports, "In Wyoming, the chilly winters and mild summers mean ambient air can be used to cool servers up to nine months of the year, said Jeff McSchooler, vice president of EchoStar Broadcasting.
+The Wall Street Journal reported in 2011, "In Wyoming, the chilly winters and mild summers mean ambient air can be used to cool servers up to nine months of the year, said Jeff McSchooler, vice president of EchoStar Broadcasting.
 After visiting more than 50 potential sites nationwide, the satellite TV company decided last summer to build a 77,000-square-foot data center in Cheyenne, where even at the height of summer the temperature rarely creeps above 82 degrees."
 There were other inducements, "promising cheap energy for data centers' enormous power needs [and] the Wyoming legislature recently exempted most data-center software and equipment from sales taxes and appropriated $15 million for infrastructure improvements to potential data-center sites."
 The article notes, "Other states offer similar advantages.
 FedEx, for instance, calculates that the data center it opened last month in Colorado Springs, Colo., will be able to keep the cooling systems offline more than 5,000 hours a year."

-Appleinsider.com offers information and pictures about Apple's new facility outside Reno, Nevada.
+Appleinsider.com offered information and pictures in 2013 about Apple's new facility outside Reno, Nevada.
 "Despite appearing to be bone dry, the site is actually supplied with underground sources that flow in from the north, but are held from running into the [Truckee] river by impermeable layers of rock.
 This provides plenty of water that meets the data center's high standards, ranging from low particulate counts to a balanced pH."
 Another location advantage is that the site is "rated by the Department of Homeland Security as within America's largest 'Safety Zone,' given that it is 'minimally seismically active,' experiences little threat from tsunamis, hurricanes, tornadoes, floods, or ice storms, and is located far away from any nuclear power plants."
 No word on the long-term impact on area aquifers.